Sacramento Kings coach Luke Walton accused of sexual assault

 The suit, which was first reported by TMZ, alleges that Walton groped and forcibly kissed the reporter, Kelli Tennant, in a Santa Monica hotel room on an unspecified date.

 "We are aware of the report and are gathering additional information.
-We have no further comment at this time," the team said in statement Monday night.
+We have no further comment at this time," the team said Monday night.

 The Lakers said the alleged incident occurred before Walton was the team's coach.